-- According to a Pew Research survey, only around 9% of teens were concerned about any third-party companies or government agencies assessing their personal information.
+- According to a Pew Research survey, only 9% of teens were concerned about third-party companies or government agencies assessing their personal information.

 Many teens share their private information on the internet to prune their profiles and boost their reputation on social media.
-Most young people do not have much idea about how social networking platforms collect their information.
-However, they tend to be pretty relaxed about the concept since using social media platforms comes as a free trade-off.
-Internet privacy for teens is crucial for their social and mental wellbeing.
+Most young people do not know how social networking platforms collect their data.
+However, they tend to be pretty relaxed about the concept since using social media platforms is a free trade-off.
+Internet privacy for teens is crucial for their social and mental well-being.

 Things Teens Need To Keep In Mind